The Laser Jailer® Active Laser Guarding System ensures the laser is made safe if its beam is directed at the laser enclosure walls or ceiling.

 The fail safe laser guard system is designed to accommodate all laser powers (including multi-kilowatt lasers), all wavelengths and waveforms in the prevention of laser accidents.
 It is ideal for use with fibre lasers used for material processing.

-This lightweight, cost effective system can be installed in virtually any size of enclosure or enclosure – either new-build or retrofit – due to its modular design.
+This lightweight, cost effective system can be installed in virtually any size of laser safety enclosure – either new-build or retrofit – due to its modular design.

 Background to the active laser Interlock® system